open-mv-sandbox/daicon/docs/daicon.md

 # Daicon Format

+> 🚧 This document is currently out-of-sync with the reference implementation, which is prototyping upcoming version 0.2.0.

-> 🚧 *This is a working document, describing a work-in-progress format.
+> 🚧 This is a working document, describing a work-in-progress format.
 Nothing described in this document should be seen as final.
-Features described in this document may not be implemented yet, or differ from as described.*
+Features described in this document may not be implemented yet, or differ from as described.

 Daicon is a wrapping binary format, made to build up flexible and extendible formats out of "components".